jdavis916/sc-team-1-proj/README.md

 This project was created for the final project of the Web Development module for the Code on Point program

+To start project:

+go to folder from the terminal and run command:
+  - npm start

+url is:

+localhost:6900

 Team Roles:
 Project Manager
 	- Joaquin